-The Location service allows apps and websites to use information from cellular, Wi-Fi, and GPS networks to determine your approximate location.
+The Location service enables Applets to use information from cellular, Wi-Fi, and GPS networks to determine your approximate location.
 This means you can:

 - Have the lights turn on when you get home